ingo/ingo.github.io/_recipes/andy_ricker_s_phat_thai_stir_fried_rice_noodles_with_shrimp_tofu_and_peanuts.md

 title: Andy Ricker's Phat Thai
 ---

  A delicious noodle dish packed with protein.
 The combination of flavors and textures is what makes it so craveable.
 Sweet, sour, spicy, crunchy - it's all there in one bowl with this recipe.
-The tamarind sauce binds everything together and provides tartness.
-Chopped peanuts give crunch while shrimp offer briny flavor.
-The rice noodles soak up the complex sweet, sour and spicy tamarind sauce.
-Dried shrimp amplify the flavor.
-Chopped peanuts add textural contrast.
-It's a party in your mouth!

 ### Ingredients